menkhus/falco/README.md

 Dependencies
 ------------
-1) update the /var/db/cvedb for initial use, using falco -u
+1) update the cvedb for initial use, using nvdloader -a

 2) Note it would be a good idea to put this "falco -u" in a cron job, since falco counts on using updated NVD data to see when new vulnerabilities exist.
 This database is updated every few weeks.